-Serbia: EU energy harmonization, progress report for power market and market framework27.
-January 2015. / SEE Energy News
+Serbia: EU energy harmonization, progress report for power market and market framework, SEE Energy News

 In the annual Implementation Report, the Energy Community noted that, in recent years, Serbia had shown a high level of commitment and reliability in the energy sector reform, particularly within the field of electricity.
 The market was opened within the deadline agreed with the Energy Community Secretariat.